Apple Cider Vinegar Gummy Benefits | A Research Review

 Many gummies also contain questionable additive ingredients like flavoring agents, preservatives, and filler ingredients.

-Even if the added sugar dose is relatively low (1 gram per gummy in the case of Goli), we don’t see the point in buying overpriced and ineffective supplements when whole ACV in a bottle is so much cheaper per serving.
+Even if the added sugar dose is relatively low (1 gram per gummy in the case of Goli), we don’t see the point in buying overpriced and ineffective supplements when liquid ACV is so much cheaper per-serving.

-For consumers who just want an unhealthy but tasty treat, at least regular candy gummies won’t be so overpriced, and won’t claim to solve any health problems.
+For consumers who just want an unhealthy but tasty treat, at least regular gummy candies are cheaper, and the brands don't claim to solve any health problems.

-A YouTube creator with a channel called "Getting Healthy _Dr.T" has a video sharing how to make healthy ACV gummies at home with whole food ingredients:
+A YouTube creator with a channel called "Getting Healthy _Dr.T" has a video sharing a healthy ACV gummy recipe with whole food ingredients:

 Stay up-to-date on our research reviews